jsnedeco/Pisces/README.md

 For dev, open VisualStudioCode and open the Pisces folder from the github clone.
 Allow it to update and dependances.
 You should be good to go.

-For older vserions of Pisces (5.2 and below) see instructions on the original [illumina fork](https://github.com/Illumina/Pisces)
+For older versions of Pisces (5.2 and below) a Windows box or virtual environment is required for dev work.
+See instructions on the original [illumina fork](https://github.com/Illumina/Pisces)

 # User Guide